Documentation Index

 | Ad Format | Single Image or Video |

-- Browse existing creatives — TheOptimizer collects and displays all images and videos from your active campaigns across all connected Facebook accounts.
+- Browse existing creatives — TheOptimizer displays all images and videos from your active campaigns across all connected Facebook accounts.
 Sort by newest, oldest, highest spend, highest EPC, most used, or least used.
 Filter by Creative Library tags.

 Each uploaded image or video generates one ad.
 If you upload five images, five ads are created — the count updates immediately in the Variation Preview panel.